 We stumbled upon this delightful café in Englishtown accidentally and were glad we did.
 The hot chocolate and butter tarts were to die for; there are also sandwiches in addition to the scrumptious baked goods.
 Throw a great ocean view into the mix, and you have the perfect spot for a break!

-Some of the best-baked goods I’ve ever eaten (and that’s saying something) came from the Aucoin Bakery just outside of Cheticamp.
-We came here initially on the recommendation of the friend, and it’s now one of our Cape Breton staples.
+Some of the best baked goods I’ve ever eaten (and that’s saying something) came from the Aucoin Bakery just outside of Cheticamp.
+We came here initially on the recommendation of a friend, and it’s now one of our Cape Breton staples.
 You seriously can’t go wrong here, whether you choose bread, Acadian-style meat pies, or one of their many fabulous pastries or bars.
 Just go – your taste buds will thank you.

 Le Gabriel Restaurant and Lounge

-You can’t miss this Acadian restaurant in Cheticamp; after all, it is shaped like a lighthouse.
-Le Gabriel offers everything from local seafood to steaks to salads – but the dessert selection, which they bring right to you so you can see it in person, is for me reason enough to visit.
+You can’t miss this Acadian restaurant in Cheticamp; it is shaped like a lighthouse.
+Le Gabriel offers everything from local seafood to steaks to salads – but the dessert selection they bring right to you so you can see it in person is reason enough to visit.
 Dessert selections change daily, but they’re all equally tempting.
-I opted for the orange creamsicle pie, and regret nothing.
+I opted for the orange creamsicle pie and regret nothing.

-Ever wondered what life was like for the people who worked in Nova Scotia’s mines?
+Have you ever wondered what life was like for those working in Nova Scotia’s mines?
 At Glace Bay’s Miners Museum, you can explore reconstructed homes and a general store that tell the stories of miners and their families.
-You can descend into a coal mine beneath the museum, on a tour led by a retired miner.
+You can descend into a coal mine beneath the museum on tour led by a retired miner.
 Then enjoy a meal at the Miners Village Restaurant and a concert by the famed group The Men of the Deeps.
-This is one of the most poignant stops in Cape Breton, and shouldn’t be missed!
+This is one of the most poignant stops in Cape Breton and shouldn’t be missed!

 Fortress of Louisbourg